-Cameroon and Nigeria do not only share a 2,000 kilometers long border, certain individuals who are nationals of the two countries discretely enter into Cameroonian forests and harvest logs of rosewood without authorization, which they transport to Nigeria, reveals an investigation of The Museba Project.
+Cameroon and Nigeria do not only share a 2,000 kilometres long border, certain individuals who are nationals of the two countries discretely enter into Cameroonian forests and harvest logs of rosewood without authorization, which they transport to Nigeria, reveals an investigation of The Museba Project.

-Whereas this lucrative activity is responsible for the destruction of the forests, flight of public finances and loss of employment, the online media has discovered that certain Nigerian authorities linked to the main opposition party.
+Whereas this lucrative activity is responsible for the destruction of the forests, flight of public finances and loss of employment, the online media has discovered that certain Nigerian authorities are linked to the main opposition party.

 They launder this wood locally called Kosso or madrics, by delivering official documents to traffickers.
-This attests to the fact that the exploitation was done in Nigeria and which facilitates the exportation of containers of Kosso to China, which is the final destination.
+This attests to the fact that the exploitation was done in Nigeria and facilitates the exportation of containers of Kosso to China, which is the final destination.

 In addition, The Museba Project entered into contact with a popular trafficker of contraband rosewood who revealed the corruption network which extends from the Cameroonian forest to the port of Lagos.

 All it takes is a bribe given to Cameroonian forestry agents, traditional rulers and Nigerian security agents.
-The price of rosewood logs in the black market, the profile of the Asian clients and even how the trafficker and his team had successfully harvested Kosso from the dangerous forests of Borno state, territory which is partly controlled by the Boko Haram terrorist organization is a statement of how networked they are.
+The price of rosewood logs in the black market, the profile of the Asian clients and even how the trafficker and his team had successfully harvested Kosso from the dangerous forests of Borno state, a territory which is partly controlled by the Boko Haram terrorist organization is a statement of how networked they are.

 And then when the money got finished, he passed his time stretched out under the big tree of the village.